ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

     Maximum IOPS for a file share for a 3 IOPS/GB tier profile is 96,000 IOPS.
 All other profiles are capped at 48,000 IOPS.
 For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share that is accessed by one instance is limited to 48,000 IOPS.
     {: note}

-* Adjust IOPS within a [custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) band.
-The IOPS range within a custom band is based on the file share size.
-For example, for a file share that's 25 GB, you can increase IOPS anywhere in the range 100-1,000 IOPS.
+* Adjust IOPS when you're using a [custom IOPS](/docs/vpc?topic=vpc-file-storage-profiles#custom) or [dp2](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile) profile.
+The IOPS range is based on the file share size.
+For example, for a file share that's 25 GB, you can increase IOPS anywhere in the range 100-1,000 IOPS with a custom profile.
 If you later [increase the size of a file share](/docs/vpc?topic=vpc-file-storage-expand-capacity) to the next highest band, you can increase the IOPS again.

-* Adjust IOPS from an IOPS tier profile to a custom profile.
-In this case, the file share size restricts the custom band that you select.
-For example, if you're adjusting IOPS for file share based on a 3 IOPS/GB profile and it's 12,000 GB, you can adjust the IOPS because a custom profile allows file shares up to 16,000 GB.
-If the file share size is more than 16,000 GB, you can't adjust the IOPS.
-IOPS tier maximum sizes are 32,000 GB for 3 IOPS/GB, 9,600 GB for 5 IOPS/GB, and 4,800 GB for 10 IOPS/GB.
-When you move from a tiered profile to a custom profile, billing is update based on the specified IOPS.
+* Adjust IOPS from an IOPS tier profile to a custom or dp2 profile.
+In this case, the file share size restricts the custom or dp2 band that you select.
+For example, if you're adjusting IOPS for file share with a 3 IOPS/GB profile and it's 12,000 GB, you can adjust the IOPS by using a custom or dp2 profile.
+It's possible because both support a share size of 12,000 GB.
+If the file share size was greater than 16,000 GB, the custom profile would not support adjusting IOPS, but the dp2 profile would because it supports share sizes to 32,000 GB.
+The IOPS tier maximum sizes are 32,000 GB for 3 IOPS/GB, 9,600 GB for 5 IOPS/GB, and 4,800 GB for 10 IOPS/GB.
+When you move from a tiered profile to a custom or dp2 profile, billing is update based on the specified IOPS.

-* Adjust IOPS from a custom profile to an IOPS tier profile.
+* Adjust IOPS from a custom or dp2 profile to an IOPS tier profile.
 Again, you're restricted to which IOPS tier profile you can select by the file share size.
-When you move from a custom profile to any tiered profile, billing is updated, and the IOPS is adjusted according to the profile.
+When you move from a custom or dp2 profile to any tiered profile, billing is updated, and the IOPS is adjusted according to the profile.

 To adjust a file share's IOPS, the file share must be in a _stable_ state.
 Your user authorization is verified before IOPS is adjusted.

 You can use the [UI](#fs-adjust-vpc-iops-ui-file), [CLI](#fs-adjust-vpc-iops-cli-file), or [API](#fs-adjust-vpc-iops-api-file) to adjust IOPS.
-You can adjust the file share's IOPS multiple times up to its maximum limit or reduce IOPS to its lower limit.
+You can adjust the file share's IOPS multiple times up to its maximum limit or reduce IOPS to its minimum limit.

 You can monitor the progress of your file share's IOPS change from the UI or CLI.
 You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at-events) to verify that the IOPS were adjusted.

 ## Limitations
 {: #adjustable-iops-limitations-file}

-The following limitations apply to this release.
+The following limitations apply.

 * To adjust IOPS, the file share must be in a _stable_ state.
 * For a file share created with an [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-tiers) to increase or decrease IOPS, select a different profile for the file share size.
 If the file share size exceeds that of the new IOPS tier profile, you can't change the profile.
-* A [custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#custom) can expand to the highest allowed by the custom band.
-You can't switch custom bands unless you increase file share size and move to a higher band.
+* A [custom IOPS profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#custom) can expand to the maximum allowed by the custom band.
+You can't switch custom bands unless you increase file share size and then move to a higher band.
+* A [dp2 profile](/docs/vpc?topic=vpc-file-storage-profiles&nterface=ui#dp2-profile) can expand to the maximum allowed by the dp2 band.
+You can't switch dp2 bands unless you increase file share size and then move to a higher band.
-* Adjusting IOPS by moving from a tiered profile to a custom profile, or from a custom profile to a tiered profile, is restricted by the file share size.
+* Adjusting IOPS by moving between profiles is restricted by the file share size.
-* Custom IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
+* When you use a custom or dp2 profile, IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
 * Maximum IOPS for a file share for all profiles is [96,000 IOPS](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#fs-tiers).
 For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share in an instance is limited to 48,000 IOPS.

 ## Adjust IOPS in the UI